How to Make Great Money as a Freelance Translator

 Job Boards

 Job boards offer a mix of contract opportunities and staff positions.
 Two on this list are specific to language jobs.
-The others are general job boards where translation jobs appear from time to time.
+The others are general job boards where translation jobs occasionally appear.

 Flex Jobs